paldhous/ucb/2014/dataviz/md_raw/class8.md

 There are several geocoding APIs, which can be accessed in various ways.
 The number of requests allowed per day and the terms of use vary from service to service: [Google's](https://developers.google.com/maps/documentation/geocoding/) free service, for instance, allows each user to geocode 2,500 addresses per day, and specifies that the resulting coordinates may only be used to make a Google Map.

-Because of this restriction, we will instead use the services offered by Microsoft's [Bing Maps](http://msdn.microsoft.com/en-us/library/ff701714.aspx), and [MapQuest](http://developer.mapquest.com/web/products/open/geocoding-service) -- which is based on OpenStreetMap's [Nominatim](http://nominatim.openstreetmap.org/) service, to geocode [this sample of addresses](./data/geocoding.zip) in San Francisco.
+Because of this restriction, we will instead use the services offered by Microsoft's [Bing Maps](http://msdn.microsoft.com/en-us/library/ff701714.aspx), and [MapQuest](http://developer.mapquest.com/web/products/open/geocoding-service) (which is based on OpenStreetMap's [Nominatim](http://nominatim.openstreetmap.org/) service), to geocode [this sample of addresses](./data/geocoding.zip) in San Francisco.

 These geocoding APIs can both be accessed from Open Refine.
 Here is how to geocode addresses from Open Refine using the Bing API: